 Our annual incentive bonus plan is designed to reward our NEOs for the achievement of critical short-term financial goals and other corporate objectives that support the long-term sustainability of the Company.
-The Compensation

-Committee determined each NEO's target bonus opportunities, taking into account benchmark data from our compensation peer group, the NEO's contribution to current and long-term corporate goals and input from the CEO (the CEO did not provide input on his own target bonus opportunity).
-The table below shows each NEO's 2021 target bonus opportunity, expressed as a percentage of base salary:
+The Compensation Committee determined each NEO's target bonus opportunities, taking into account benchmark data from our compensation peer group, the NEO's contribution to current and long-term corporate goals and input from the CEO (the CEO did not provide input on his own target bonus opportunity).
+The table below shows each NEO's 2022 target bonus opportunity, expressed as a percentage of base salary.

-Executive Name Role Target Opportunity (% of Base Salary) Daniel R. Chard Chairman & Chief Executive Officer 115 James P. Maloney Chief Financial Officer 70 Nicholas M. Johnson President, Coach & Client Experience 70 Anthony E. Tyree Chief Marketing Officer 70 Lauren Walker Executive Vice President, Supply Chain 50
+Executive Name Role Target Opportunity (% of Base Salary) Daniel R. Chard Chairman & Chief Executive Officer 115 James P. Maloney Chief Financial Officer 70 Nicholas M. Johnson Chief Field Operations Officer 70 Anthony E. Tyree Chief Business Operations Officer 70 Jason L. Groves Chief Legal Officer & Corporate Secretary 70

-The financial targets for the annual cash incentives were set based on the annual budget approved by the Board during the first quarter of 2021.
-For 2021, the Compensation Committee selected Net Revenue and Operating Income performance measures to focus the NEOs to achieve profitable growth, which we believe drives sustainable performance.
+The financial targets for the annual cash incentives were set based on the annual budget approved by the Board during the first quarter of 2022.
+For 2022, the Compensation Committee selected two financial measures, Net Revenue and Operating Income, to focus the NEOs on achieving profitable growth, which it believes drives sustainable performance.
+In addition, based on management's recommendations, the Compensation Committee approved the selection of Client Net Promoter Score ("NPS") as a new performance metric, which it believes is sensitive to business disruption, and predicts business growth.
 The table below shows the threshold, target and maximum performance goals for each financial measure in the annual incentive plan (in millions, except for percentages).

-Performance Measures Threshold 50% Target 100% Maximum 200% Weight
+Performance Measures Threshold 50% Target 100% Maximum 200% Weight (%) Revenue (\$) 1,541.3 1,755.0 1,831.3 35% Operating Income (\$) 200.4 235.2 256.4 55% Client Net Promoter Score of 40 or Higher (# of Months) 4 Months 5 to 8 Months 9 Months or Greater 10%

-Revenue (\$) 944.2 1,075.3 1,121.8 40%

-Operating Income (\$) 122.7 145.2 157.1 60%